VIC.GOV.AU | Policy and Advisory Library

 Travel manager

-A DET employee who is the policy owner, and responsible for procedural compliance, monitoring and data collation for reporting.
+A DE employee who is the policy owner, and responsible for procedural compliance, monitoring and data collation for reporting.

 Travel registrar

-The DET employee(s) responsible for procedural compliance, monitoring and data collation for reporting travel by corporate, portfolio entity or school-based staff.
+The DE employee(s) responsible for procedural compliance, monitoring and data collation for reporting travel by school-based staff.

-A formal record of travel approval required for intra-state travel of more than 5 consecutive nights, and for all inter-state and international travel.
-TRAs for corporate and portfolio entity travellers are recorded in while TRAs for school-based travellers are recorded in (login required).
+A formal record of travel approval required for travel within Victoria and border communities of more than 5 consecutive nights, and for all interstate travel, travel to New Zealand and international travel.
+TRAs for school-based travellers are recorded in the school travel application system.

 Traveller